 The following courses are undergraduate courses offered as part of a Minor in Organizational Learning and Teaching (MOLT).
+This program is not admitting students at this point in time.
 More information can be found on the main website for the Faculty of Education, University of Windsor.

 Students learn about principles and theories of learning-centred practices.
 Specifically, students examine and synthesize the findings of current research and scholarly texts on teaching and learning to develop a critical personal understanding of learning-centred practices that are applicable to a wide range of diverse workplace contexts.
 Students in this course acquire, integrate, and apply knowledge pertaining to planning, instructional delivery, and the assessment and evaluation of learning.
 Self-, peer-, and teacher-evaluated assignments will provide students with opportunities to integrate research and practice and to facilitate the development of particular skills, notably, interpersonal communication skills, planning, facilitation and organization of learning, critical thinking, inquiry learning, and reflection.